isamu-isozaki/teamai_test/engineering/infrastructure/database/team.html.md

 * Set the "Global notification level" setting in <https://gitlab.com/profile/notifications> to "Disabled".
 * Make sure "Receive notifications about your own activity" is unchecked.
-* Disable notifications for the "gl-infra" group if you are a member, unless you are interested in getting notifications whenever somebody mentions `@gl-infra` (which can happen quite a lot).
+* Disable notifications for the "gl-infra" group if you are a member, unless you are interested in getting notifications whenever somebody mentions `@gl-infra` (which can happen quite a lot/index.html.md).

 Using this setup you will _not_ get any Email notifications.
 TODOs are still created but _only_ if somebody mentions your username or a group you are a member of.